belenjn/belenjn/README.md

 📝 I have completed the Full Stack Development training at Oxygen Academy and I continue to train myself in a self-taught way.

-🏠 I am open to remote or on-site job offers (Galicia).

 👀 Check my portfolio here: <b>www.belenjn.com</b>